philipdaubmeier/GraphIoT/README.md

-# SmarthomeApi
+# GraphIoT

-SmarthomeApi is a server application that does two major things:
+GraphIoT is a server application that does two major things:

 1. It regularly polls data from other servers, e.g. home servers of smart home systems or cloud apis of smart home device manufacturers.
 These values are stored and historized in a configurable database.
 Currently it supports polling from:
     * Digitalstrom DSS (home server)